UKPLab/sentence-transformers/docs/cross_encoder/usage/efficiency.rst

          <b>Datasets: </b> 2000 samples for GPU tests, 1000 samples for CPU tests.
          <ul>
             <li>
-               <a href="https://huggingface.co/datasets/sentence-transformers/stsb">sentence-transformers/stsb</a>: ``sentence1`` and ``sentence2`` columns as pairs, with 38.94 ± 13.97 and 38.96 ± 14.05 characters on average, respectively.
+               <a href="https://huggingface.co/datasets/sentence-transformers/stsb">sentence-transformers/stsb</a>: <code>sentence1</code> and <code>sentence2</code> columns as pairs, with 38.94 ± 13.97 and 38.96 ± 14.05 characters on average, respectively.
             </li>
             <li>
-               <a href="https://huggingface.co/datasets/sentence-transformers/natural-questions">sentence-transformers/natural-questions</a>: ``query`` and ``answer`` columns as pairs, with 46.99 ± 10.98 and 619.63 ± 345.30 characters on average, respectively.
+               <a href="https://huggingface.co/datasets/sentence-transformers/natural-questions">sentence-transformers/natural-questions</a>: <code>query</code> and <code>answer</code> columns as pairs, with 46.99 ± 10.98 and 619.63 ± 345.30 characters on average, respectively.
             </li>
             <li>
-               <a href="https://huggingface.co/datasets/stanfordnlp/imdb">stanfordnlp/imdb</a>: Two variants used from the ``text`` column: first 100 characters (100.00 ± 0.00 characters) and each sample repeated 4 times (16804.25 ± 10178.26 characters).
+               <a href="https://huggingface.co/datasets/stanfordnlp/imdb">stanfordnlp/imdb</a>: Two variants used from the <code>text</code> column: first 100 characters (100.00 ± 0.00 characters) and each sample repeated 4 times (16804.25 ± 10178.26 characters).
             </li>
          </ul>
       </li>